Janky-Jingle-Crew/NorthPoleCircuit/README.md

         * JLC041611-1080 (0.069mm prepreg, standard assembly + extra fee required)
 #### Flashing
 A WCH-LinkE or similar programmer is required, see [ch32v003fun](https://github.com/cnlohr/ch32v003fun?tab=readme-ov-file#ch32v003fun).
-Some type of 6 pin (2x3 1.27mm pitch) pogo connector is required (we use a TagConnect TC2030NL).
+Some type of 6 pin (2x3 1.27mm pitch) pogo connector is also required (we use a TagConnect TC2030NL).
 Or you can solder wires directly to the pads.
-Only SWDIO and GND need to be connected (power from USB instead to ensure programmer does not source too much current).
+Only SWDIO and GND need to be soldered (power from USB instead to ensure programmer does not source too much current).

 ### How much did this all cost?
 For 50 boards, the cost breakdown **(VAT & shipping excluded)** looks like this: